NTSB: Copilot who jumped from plane upset about hard landing

 RALEIGH, N.C.
-(AP) — A copilot who jumped to his death from a small airplane in North Carolina was upset over damaging the craft’s landing gear during a failed runaway approach, according to a preliminary report released Tuesday by the National Transportation Safety Board.
+(AP) — A copilot who jumped to his death from a small airplane in North Carolina was upset about the craft’s landing gear being damaged during a failed runaway approach, according to a preliminary report released Tuesday by the National Transportation Safety Board.

 The plane’s pilot in command told federal investigators that his copilot “became visibly upset about the hard landing” in the minutes after they diverted to another airport for an emergency landing, the report stated.